-6.2.1.
+4.2.1.
 General information about income

-Your entitlement to most grants depends on your household's income (the lower the income the more grant you will be entitled to).
+Your entitlement to most of the grants (including tuition fee support and the Higher Education bursary) and student loan depends on your household's income (the lower the income the more grant or loan you will be entitled to see Section 2 for details).